 - Tap fittings can increase pressure while saving water.

-- Energy saving features such as auto shut off
+- Energy saving features such as auto shut off limits power usage.

 Repair, Don’t Replace